sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_API/Selection_Class.md

 {"title":"Selection Class","weight":"80"}

-The Selection class contains methods and properties for interacting with a selection inside a document inside Studio
+The Selection class contains methods and properties for interacting with a selection inside a document inside Studio.

 ## Usage